Kennedy provides comprehensive quality healthcare in an academic setting where we are proud to serve patients, the community and each other.

 - In the summer of 2012, Kennedy University Hospital was named one of the nation’s Top Performers on Key Quality Measures by the Joint Commission (TJC), the leading accreditor of healthcare organizations in America.
 Kennedy was one of only 620 hospitals in the U.S. named to the list, and one of only 14 in the state of New Jersey.

-- Kennedy’s Washington Township hospital was named a state-designated Comprehensive Stroke Center, one of only two such clinically advanced centers south of Trenton.
+- Kennedy’s Washington Township hospital was named a state-designated Comprehensive Stroke Center in late 2012, one of only two such clinically advanced centers south of Trenton.